This Dyson Gadget Made My Space (& My Nose) Less Stuffy

 Advertisement

-Is the Dyson Pure worth it?
+Is the Dyson Hot+Cool worth it?

 Like I said before, allergies control most of my life.
 I can't use certain beauty products without the risk of hives coating my cheeks.
 I can't pet cats and I definitely end up Swiffering and vacuuming every other day to avoid the throat-closing symptoms caused by dust mites and dog dander.
 My boyfriend often wakes up in the morning with a clogged nose, and I'll wake up moments after him coughing aggressively.
 After two weeks of using the Dyson, we've been waking up without the sniffles and itchiness.
 No joke, I think this machine is really working.
 We've utilized many different purifiers before but none have come close to the Dyson Hot + Cool.
 Although the price point is hefty, the results have been nothing short of astounding.
 Plus, there's a 2-year warranty just in case it has any issues.
 We've moved it from the bedroom to the living room, the basement, and back again; so far, it's helped to improve our air quality in each of these locations.
 To me, waking up without bleeding nostrils or an allergy headache is worth the $$$.